Getting around Rhodes

 Timetables and routes

-The most frequent sessions are:
+The most frequent routes are as follows:

 How to buy a ticket